fezekilePlaatyi/gotbot/README.md

 ```bash
 docker-compose up
 ```
 This command will prepare and run the app.
+The details Dockerfile and docker-compose.yml are also uploaded in this repo which carries the details about the builds and container for this app.
 The Angular client app can be then found at:
 ```bash
 http://localhost:4200/
 ```